-Service operation name: Namf_Communication_N1MessageTransfer.
+Service operation name: Namf_Communication_N1N2MessageTransfer.

-Description: CN NF request to transfer downlink N1 message to the UE through the AMF.
+Description: CN NF request to transfer downlink N1 and/or N2 messages to the UE and/or AN through the AMF.

 Known NF Consumers: SMF, SMSF, PCF, NEF

-Input, Required: CN NF ID, Message type (N1 or N2 or both), Message Container (s) where at least one of the message containers (N1 or N2) is required, Session ID, AN Type.
+Input, Required: CN NF ID, Message type (N1 or N2 or both), Message Container (s) where at least one of the message containers (N1 or N2) is required.

-Input, Optional: None.
+Input, Optional: Indication of last message in this transaction, Session ID, AN Type .

 Output, Required: Result indication.